842112/Amazon-Sales-Analysis/README.md

 # Amazon-Sales-Analysis
 Performed data cleaning, exploratory analysis, and visualization on Amazon’s sales dataset to uncover insights on sales performance, customer behavior, fulfillment efficiency, product demand, and geographical distribution.

-Got it ✅ Let’s create a **professional GitHub README format** for your **Amazon Sales Analysis Project** (the one you did in Python with Pandas, Matplotlib & Seaborn).

-Here’s the full structure 👇

 ---

 # 📊 Amazon Sales Analysis using Python